DonAdam2/webpack-react-boilerplate/README.md

 ### `yarn run analyze-bundle`

-It allows you to analyze the bundle size.<br>
+It allows you to analyze the bundle size.

+### `yarn run test`

+It runs test files using react testing library.